Patellar dislocation

 A patellar dislocation is a knee injury in which the patella (kneecap) slips out of its normal position.
 Often the knee is partly bent, painful and swollen.
 The patella is also often felt and seen out of place.
 Complications may include a patella fracture or arthritis.

 A patellar dislocation typically occurs when the knee is straight and the lower leg is bent outwards when twisting.
-Occasionally it occurs when the knee is bent and the patella is hit.
+Occasionally, it occurs when the knee is bent and the patella is struck directly.
 Commonly associated sports include soccer, gymnastics, and ice hockey.
 Dislocations nearly always occur away from the midline.
 Diagnosis is typically based on symptoms and supported by X-rays.

 Reduction is generally done by pushing the patella towards the midline while straightening the knee.
-After reduction the leg is generally splinted in a straight position for a few weeks.
+After reduction, the leg is generally splinted in a straight position for a few weeks.
 This is then followed by physical therapy.
 Surgery after a first dislocation is generally of unclear benefit.
-Surgery may be indicated in those who have broken off a piece of bone within the joint or in which the patella has dislocated multiple times.
+Surgery may be indicated in those cases where a fracture occurs within the joint or where the patella has repeatedly dislocated.

 Patellar dislocations occur in about 6 per 100,000 people per year.
 They make up about 2% of knee injuries.
 It is most common in those 10 to 17 years old.
 Rates in males and females are similar.
 Recurrence after an initial dislocation occurs in about 30% of people.

 Signs and symptoms

-People often describe pain as being "inside the knee cap."
+People often describe pain as severe and being "inside the knee cap".
 The leg tends to flex even when relaxed.
-In some cases, the injured ligaments involved in patellar dislocation do not allow the leg to flex almost at all.
+In some cases, the injured ligaments involved in patellar dislocation do not allow the leg to flex.

 Risk factors

-A predisposing factor is tightness in the tensor fasciae latae muscle and iliotibial tract in combination with a quadriceps imbalance between the vastus lateralis and vastus medialis muscles can play a large role, found, mainly, in women with higher level the physical activity.
+A predisposing factor is tightness in the tensor fasciae latae muscle and iliotibial tract in combination with a quadriceps imbalance between the vastus lateralis and vastus medialis muscles can play a large role, found, mainly, in women involved in sports.
 Moreover, women with patellofemoral pain may show increased Q-angle compared with women without patellofemoral pain.

 Another cause of patellar symptoms is lateral patellar compression syndrome, which can be caused from lack of balance or inflammation in the joints.
 The pathophysiology of the kneecap is complex, and deals with the osseous soft tissue or abnormalities within the patellofemoral groove.
 The patellar symptoms cause knee extensor dysplasia, and sensitive small variations affect the muscular mechanism that controls the joint movements.

 24% of people whose patellas have dislocated have relatives who have experienced patellar dislocations.